1. Is maternal age taken into account?

-Results should be available 3-5 working days after sample receipt in the laboratory.
+Results should be available within 3-5 working days after sample receipt in the laboratory.
 Results are shared via the MyNIPT® portal directly with the Healthcare Professional who requested the test.

 10. Can the IONA® test be used on pregnant women who have cancer?

 Malignant tumours shed cell-free DNA fragments which can interfere with the IONA® test potentially giving an erroneous result.

 11. Can the IONA® test be used on pregnant women who have had a blood transfusion?

 There is a lot of debate around how long blood stays in the body which has come from a blood transfusion.
 As such, we take the cautious approach recommend that the woman should not have had a non-leucocyte depleted blood transfusion within the last 12 months.